valentinvogt/npde-summary/chapters/10.typ

   Check out this #weblink("https://youtu.be/kvBRFxRIJuY", "video") for an intuitive explanation of the method in 1D.
 ]

-Another method which relies on a fixed mesh is the Semi-Lagrangian method.
+A method which relies on a _fixed_ mesh is the Semi-Lagrangian method.
 #definition(number: "10.3.4.2", "Material derivative", ..unimportant)[
   Given a velocity field $bold(v)$, the material derivative of a function
   $f$ is given by